padeir0/guira/readme.md

 print "Hello, World!"
 ```

-To start learning the language, simply type:
+Documentation is included with the language, although not
+everything is documented at the moment.

 ```
-[help]
+print [help]
 ```

 Here's a program that naively computes the prime numbers between